-In Ancient Rome, the physician Asclepiades and the statesman and philosopher Cicero (106-43 BC) rejected Hippocrates’ humoral theories, asserting, for example, that melancholia (depression) resulted not from an excess of ‘black bile’ but from emotions such as rage, fear, and grief.
-Unfortunately, in the first century AD the influence of Asclepiades and Cicero began to decline, and the influential Roman physician Celsus reinstated the idea of madness as a punishment from the gods—an idea to be later reinforced by the rise of Christianity and the collapse of the Roman Empire.
+In Ancient Rome, the physician Asclepiades (d.
+40 BCE) and the statesman and philosopher Cicero (d.
+43 BCE) rejected Hippocrates’ humoural theories, asserting, for example, that melancholia (depression) resulted not from an excess of ‘black bile’ but from emotions such as rage, fear, and grief.
+Unfortunately, in the 1st century CE the influence of these luminaries began to decline, and the influential Roman physician Celsus (d.
+50 CE) reinstated the idea of madness as a punishment from the gods—an idea which gained currency with the rise of Christianity and the fall of the Roman Empire.

-In the Middle Ages, religion became central to cure and, alongside the mediaeval asylums such as the Bethlehem (an infamous asylum in London that is at the origin of the expression, ‘like a bad day at Bedlam’), some monasteries transformed themselves into centres for the treatment of mental illness.
-This is not to say that the humoral theories of Hippocrates had been forgotten, but merely that they had been incorporated into the prevailing Christian beliefs, and the purgatives and blood-lettings continued alongside the prayers and confession.
+In the Middle Ages, religion became central to cure and, alongside the mediæval asylums such as the Bethlehem (an infamous asylum in London that is at the origin of the expression, ‘like a bad day at Bedlam’), some monasteries transformed themselves into centres for the treatment of mental disorder.
+This is not to say that the humoural theories of Hippocrates had been supplanted, but merely that they had been incorporated into the prevailing Christian dogma, and the purgatives and blood-lettings continued alongside the prayers and confession.

 How did beliefs change?

-The burning of the so-called heretics—often people suffering from psychotic illnesses such as schizophrenia—began in the early Renaissance and reached its peak in the fourteenth and fifteenth centuries.
-First published in 1563, De praestigiis daemonum (The Deception of Demons) argued that the madness of ‘heretics’ resulted not from divine punishment or demonic possession, but from natural causes.
-The Church forbade the book and accused its author, Johann Weyer, of being a sorcerer.
+The burning of the so-called heretics—often people suffering from psychotic illnesses such as schizophrenia—began in the early Renaissance and reached its peak in the 14th and 15th centuries.
+First published in 1563, De præstigiis dæmonum [The Deception of Demons] argued that the madness of ‘heretics’ resulted not from divine punishment or demonic possession, but from natural causes.
+The Church proscribed the book and accused its author, Johann Weyer, of being a sorcerer.

-From the fifteenth century, scientific breakthroughs such as those of the astronomer Galileo (1564-1642) and the anatomist Vesalius (1514-1584) began challenging the authority of the Church, and the centre of attention and study gradually shifted from God to man and from the heavens to the Earth.
+From the 15th century, scientific breakthroughs such as the anatomy of Vesalius (d.
+1564) and the heliocentric system of Galileo (d.
+1642) began challenging the authority of the Church, and the centre of attention and study gradually shifted from God to man and from the heavens to the Earth.
 Even so, the humoural theories of Hippocrates perdured into the 17th and 18th centuries, to be mocked by the playwright Molière (d.
 1673) in such works as Le Malade imaginaire [The Imaginary Invalid] and Le Médecin malgré lui [The Doctor in Spite of Himself].

-Empirical thinkers such as John Locke (1632-1704) in England and Denis Diderot (1713-1784) in France challenged this status quo by arguing, very much as Cicero had done, that reason and emotions are caused by nothing more or less than sensations.
-Also in France, the physician Philippe Pinel (1745-1826) began regarding mental illness as the result of exposure to psychological and social stressors, and, to a lesser extent, of heredity and physiological damage.
-A landmark in the history of psychiatry, Pinel’s Traité Médico -philosophique sur l’aliénation mentale ou la manie [A Treatise on Insanity] called for a more humane approach to the treatment of mental illness.
-This so-called ‘moral treatment’ included respect for the person, a trusting and confiding doctor-patient relationship, decreased stimuli, routine activity, and the abandonment of old-fashioned Hippocratic treatments.
+Empirical thinkers such as John Locke (d.
+1704) in England and Denis Diderot (d.
+1784) in France challenged this status quo by arguing, very much as Cicero had done, that reason and emotions are caused by nothing more or less than sensations.
+Also in France, the physician Philippe Pinel (d.
+1826) began regarding mental disorder as the result of exposure to psychological and social stressors, and, to a lesser extent, of heredity and physiological damage.
+A landmark in the history of psychiatry, Pinel’s Traité Médico -philosophique sur l’aliénation mentale ou la manie [A Treatise on Insanity] called for a more humane approach to the treatment of mental disorder.
+This ‘moral treatment’ included respect for the person, a trusting and confiding doctor-patient relationship, decreased stimuli, routine activity, and the abandonment of old-fashioned Hippocratic treatments.
 At about the same time as Pinel in France, the Tukes (father and son) in England founded the York Retreat, the first institution ‘for the humane care of the insane’ in the British Isles.

 How did beliefs evolve in the 20th century?

-The founder of psychoanalysis, the Viennese psychiatrist Sigmund Freud (1856-1939), influenced much of twentieth century psychiatry.
-As a result of his influence, by the second half of the twentieth century the majority of psychiatrists in the USA (although not in the UK) had come to believe that mental disorders such as schizophrenia resulted from unconscious conflicts originating in childhood.
+Sigmund Freud (d.
+1939) and his disciples influenced much of 20th century psychiatry, and by the second half of the century a majority of psychiatrists in the US (although not in the UK) had come to believe that mental disorders such as schizophrenia resulted from unconscious conflicts originating in early childhood.

 What treatments were used before the advent of antipsychotic medication?

-Febrile illnesses such as malaria had been observed to temper psychotic symptoms, and in the early twentieth century ‘fever therapy’ became a common form of treatment for schizophrenia.
-Psychiatrists tried to induce fevers in their patients, sometimes by means of injections of sulphur or oil.
-Other popular but unsatisfactory treatments included sleep therapy, gas therapy, electroconvulsive or electroshock treatment, and prefrontal leucotomy—the removal of the part of the brain that processes emotions.
-Sadly, many such ‘treatments’ were aimed more at controlling disturbed behaviour than at curing illness or alleviating suffering.
-In some countries, such as Germany during the Nazi era, the belief that schizophrenia resulted from a ‘hereditary defect’ even led to atrocious acts of forced sterilization and genocide.
-The first antipsychotic drug, chlorpromazine, first became available in the 1950s, and opened up an era of hope and promise for schizophrenia sufferers and their carers.
-Since the advent of antipsychotic drugs, the use of electroconvulsive therapy in schizophrenia has become increasingly rare.
-Nevertheless, it should be underlined that modern electroconvulsive therapy is a safe and humane intervention, and that it can be highly effective in the treatment of severe mood symptoms that have not responded to medication.
+Febrile illnesses such as malaria had been observed to temper psychotic symptoms, and in the early 20th century, ‘fever therapy’ became a common form of treatment for schizophrenia.
+Psychiatrists attempted to induce fevers in their patients, sometimes by means of injections of sulphur or oil.
+Other popular treatments included sleep therapy, gas therapy, electroconvulsive (electroshock) therapy, and prefrontal leucotomy (lobotomy), which involved severing the part of the brain that processes emotions.
+Sadly, many such ‘treatments’ aimed more at controlling disturbed behaviour than at curing illness or alleviating suffering.
+In some countries, such as Germany during the Nazi era, the conviction that schizophrenia resulted from a ‘hereditary defect’ led to atrocious acts of forced sterilization and genocide.
+The first antipsychotic drug, chlorpromazine, first became available in the 1950s.
+Although far from perfect, it opened up an era of hope and promise for people with schizophrenia.

 So, where to now?